California License #100068 MFT Marriage and Family Therapist

 Grief, trauma, stress are all experiences that are stored in our body memory.
 I recognize the power of movement and the positive effects of nervous system calming and regulation it offers.
 I frequently use Mindfulness-based practices with clients such as guided meditation, breathing practices and walk and talk therapy sessions.

 Some experiences are so profound that words are not enough.
 We live and heal through creation.
-I utilize Expressive Art Therapy, Drama Therapy, Sandtray and Jungian Dream Analysis as ways to uncover new truths hidden in the subconscious and process emotional trauma in a safe and supported way.
+I utilize Expressive Art Therapy, Drama Therapy, and Eco-psychology as ways to uncover new truths hidden in the subconscious and process emotional trauma in a safe and supported way.

-Having worked with adults for over 8 years often who have experienced complex trauma.
+I have worked with adults and adolescents for over 13 years who have experienced complex trauma, grief and addiction in outpatient and inpatient treatment settings.
 I specialize in:

 Grief and Loss with a specific focus on loss of a parent(s)

 Our relationships can bring out the best and worst in us.
 Each of us has a history of beliefs, desires, values and experiences we bring into how we relate to one another.
 I help families learn about their specific conflict and connection dynamic and how to establish specific ways to engage each other with a deeper understanding and a greater capacity for intimacy.